-In the [zookeeper] section of the configuration file, you can specify the following:
+In the [needed area is a configuration file, you can specify the following:

-host_ports Comma-separated list of ZooKeeper servers in the format "host:port".
+In the [200keeper] section of the comgutation me, you can specify the following. host_ports Comma-separated list of ZooKeeper servers in the format "host:port".
 Example: localhost:2181,localhost:2182,localhost:2183 rest_url The URL of the REST Contrib service (required for znode browsing).
-Default: http://localhost:9998